allegory-software/allegory-sdk/lua/mdbx_query_impl.md

 in the doc comment at the top of the file) is a design sketch, not a literal map of the code.
 In the real code, stages 3-8 above all happen inside one call to `compile()`, not as separate passes.

+## Implementation abstractions

+- table spec
+	- .table + .alias
+- source
+	- exposes .member and .fields after source resolution
+	- can refer to a table or an aliased relation
+	- .fields maps field names to schema fields or returned-field indexes
+- members list (rel.members)
+	- the flat symbol table used by q.col() to solve col refs
+- fragment
+	- unaliased relation to be used as the right side of a join
+	- useful for grouping joins (it matters for left join)
+	- its .members are merged into rel.members
+	- its .wheres are merged into the join's `on` condition
+- fact
+	- a classified `where` condition that might be answerable by an index
+	- .kind: equality, range, prefix, membership, existence, or null
+- residual row check
+	- a condition evaluated after all source members it reads are available
+- terminal
+	- a public operation that chooses how the relation is executed and returned
+- executor
+	- the runtime closure chain that scans members and emits row contexts

 ## Deep dives